 Lots of people like to dip savory, meaty dishes in ponzu sauce, made with soy sauce, citrus, mirin, kombu, and rice vinegar.
-Its flavor is accentuated with the rich, umami taste found in their signature Traditional Umami Dashi.
-A perfect blend of salt and tang, this sauce is great as a marinade or dip.
+Its flavor is accentuated with the rich, umami taste - a perfect blend of salt and tang, this sauce is great as a marinade or dip.

-You can also use garlic chili oil, a super easy and delicious dip to make.
+You can also use this garlic chili oil, or make your own!
 Finely mince some garlic, chop up the white part of some green onions, and get a spoonful of chili paste into a bowl.
 Heat oil in a pan over medium-high heat until it's piping hot, then pour the oil over your ingredients and stir.

 The hot oil flash cooks the ingredients for an oily, spicy, garlicky dip that is incredibly delicious.
 There are also plenty of delicious dumpling sauces to try at Umamicart!